CreatorKit/creator-docs/creatorkit/Toolbox.md

 Once connected, you can click Program to flash the board.
 It should only take a few seconds to complete.

-OPTIONAL: If you want to, you can use the Pickit to power your board while you program.
+OPTIONAL: If you want to, you can use the Pickit3 to power your board while you program.
 To do this, you need to configure MPLAB X IPE to enable the feature.
 Click "Settings" > "Advanced Mode".
 Click on the "Power" category on the left and click the checkbox for "Power Target Circuit from Tool".
 You can then go back to the "Operate" section and proceed.

 ## Creating a FlowM2M account

-In order to use your Creator Kit you will need to create a free account on [the FlowM2M website](http://www.flowcloud.io).
+In order to use your Creator Kit you will need to create a free account on [the FlowM2M website](http://beta.flowm2m.io).
 This account allows you to manage your connected devices, and also interact with them remotely.
 You will use a device registration code from this site to provision devices using FlowM2M.

 ## Provisioning Ci40

-Log in to your account on [the FlowM2M website](http://www.flowcloud.io) and view the Dashboard.
+Log in to your account on [the FlowM2M website](http://beta.flowm2m.io) and view the Dashboard.
 From here you can navigate to the Devices page.
 This page will show all previously provisioned devices.
 In order to add a new device you need to click on the "Register" button, and then take a code.

 On your Ci40 you need to connect to a network via Ethernet to gain Internet access, and also access to the onboard web interface.
 Once connected to a network, you can type the following into the Ci40 terminal